mardini2/CustosEye/README.md

   --add-data "data;data" `
   --add-data "dashboard\static;dashboard\static" `
   --add-data "dashboard\templates;dashboard\templates" `
+  --add-data "assets;assets" `
+  --hidden-import=webview `
+  --hidden-import=webview.platforms.edgechromium `
   app\console.py
 ```

+**Important Notes:**
-The executable will be in the `dist/` folder.
-You'll also need to copy the `data/` directory alongside the exe for it to work properly.
+- The executable will be in the `dist/` folder
+- The spec file (`CustosEye.spec`) includes all necessary hidden imports for pywebview
+- **WebView2 Runtime**: The windowed dashboard requires Microsoft Edge WebView2 runtime on Windows
+  - Windows 11: Usually pre-installed
+  - Windows 10: May need manual installation from https://developer.microsoft.com/microsoft-edge/webview2/
+  - If WebView2 is not available, the app will automatically fall back to opening in your default browser

 ### Using the Installer (Inno Setup)